 The CARES Act and related legislation include other provisions offering financial relief, for example suspending the Medicare sequestration payment adjustment from May 1, 2020 through December 31, 2021, which would have otherwise reduced payments to Medicare providers by 2% as required by the Budget Control Act of 2011 (but also extending sequestration through 2030).
 Congress further delayed these sequestration cuts through March 31, 2022, and reduced the sequestration adjustment to 1% from April 1 through June 30, 2022, but increased the reductions set for 2030.
-The CARES Act and related legislation also delay scheduled reductions to Medicaid DSH payments, provide a 20% add-on to the inpatient PPS DRG rate for COVID-19 patients for the duration of the public health emergency, permitted the deferral of payment of the employer portion of social security taxes between March 27, 2020 and December 31, 2020, with 50% of the deferred amount due December 31, 2021 and the remaining 50% due December 31, 2022, and provided claims reimbursement to healthcare providers for the provision of COVID-19 testing, treatment, and vaccine administration to uninsured individuals by way of the Health Resources & Services Administration, or HRSA, COVID-19 Uninsured Program.
+The CARES Act and related legislation also delay scheduled reductions to Medicaid DSH payments, provide a 20% add-on to the inpatient prospective payment system diagnosis-related group, or PPS DRG, rate for COVID-19 patients for the duration of the public health emergency, permitted the deferral of payment of the employer portion of social security taxes between March 27, 2020 and December 31, 2020, with 50% of the deferred amount due December 31, 2021 and the remaining 50% due December 31, 2022, and provided claims reimbursement to healthcare providers for the provision of COVID-19 testing, treatment, and vaccine administration to uninsured individuals by way of the Health Resources & Services Administration, or HRSA, COVID-19 Uninsured Program.
 However, in addition to providing funding for healthcare providers, the ARPA increased the federal budget deficit in a manner that triggers an additional statutorily mandated sequestration under the Pay-As-You-Go Act of 2010.
 As a result, an additional Medicare spending reduction of up to 4% was required to take effect in January 2022.
 However, Congress has delayed implementation of this payment reduction until 2023.

-Through March, 31, 2022, net of amounts that have been repaid to the respective federal state, and local agency, we received approximately \$805 million in pandemic relief fund payments through various federal, state and local programs on a cumulative basis since their enactment.
-Of the net amount received to-date, approximately \$42 million was received during the three months ended March 31, 2022 and the remainder was received during the years ended December 31, 2021 and 2020.
-Payments recognized to-date have not impacted net operating revenues, and had a positive impact on net loss attributable to Community Health Systems, Inc. stockholders during the three months ended March 31, 2022 and 2021, in the amount of \$35 million and \$62 million, respectively.
+Through June 30, 2022, net of amounts that have been repaid to the respective federal, state, and local agencies, we received approximately \$815 million in pandemic relief fund payments through various federal, state and local programs on a cumulative basis since their enactment.
+Of the net amount received to-date, approximately \$52 million was received during the six months ended June 30, 2022 and the remainder was received during the years ended December 31, 2021 and 2020.
+Payments recognized to-date have not impacted net operating revenues, and had a positive impact on net (loss) income attributable to Community Health Systems, Inc. stockholders during the three months ended June 30, 2022 and 2021, in the amount of \$6 million and less than \$1 million, respectively, and \$41 million and \$63 million during the six months ended June 30, 2022 and 2021, respectively.
 Amounts received through various federal, state or local programs that have not yet been recognized or otherwise have not been refunded to HHS are included within accrued liabilities-other in the condensed consolidated balance sheets, and such unrecognized amounts may be returned to HHS or the respective state or local agency, as applicable, or may be recognized in future periods if the underlying conditions for recognition are reasonably assured of being met.
+We have satisfied all current reporting requirements for pandemic relief funds received to-date, as applicable.